gpuopenanalytics/pynvml/README.txt

 Version 7.352.0
 - Added new functions for NVML 7.352.
 See NVML documentation for more information.
 Version 8.0.0
+- Refactor code to a nvidia_smi singleton class
 - Added DeviceQuery that returns a dictionary of (name, value).
 - Added fitler parameters on DeviceQuery to match query api in nvidia-smi
+- Added fitler parameters on XmlDeviceQuery to match query api in nvidia-smi
 - Added integer enumeration for filter strings to reduce overhead for performance monitoring.
+- Added loop(filter) method with async and callback support

 COPYRIGHT